justenPalmer/uni/docs/entities.md

 - `act` (fun): Calls an action defined by the mold of the ent.
 - `watch` (fun): Allows another entity or script to bind to the signals emitted by this entity.

-### Mold

-Define entity actions inside of molds.
-To learn how to define a mold, read [molds](molds.md).

 ### Actions

 Each ent has a set of actions defined by its mold.
-To learn how to define and use actions, check out [actions](actions.md).
+To learn how to define and use actions, check out [molds](molds.md) and [actions](actions.md).